Nier561/IronSoftwareTest/README.md

 Author and Contact
 ------------------
-Developed by [Your Name].
-For inquiries or feedback, please contact [Your Contact Information or Professional Profile].
+Developed by Ronny Severino.
+For inquiries or feedback, please contact ronnyseverino7@gmail.com

 License
 -------